-- Save the contents of this file locally as AzureMapDemo.html and open it in a text editor.
+- Save the contents of this file locally as AzureMapDemo.html.
+Open it in a text editor.

 - Search for the string

-<insert-key>, and replace it with the Primary Key value obtained in the preceding section.
+<Your Azure Maps Key>.
+Replace it with the Primary Key value from the preceding section.

-- Observe the map shown of Los Angeles city.
+Observe the map shown of the City of Los Angeles.
 Zoom in and out to see how the map automatically renders with more or less information depending on the zoom level.

-- Change the default center of the map.
+Change the default center of the map.
 In the AzureMapDemo.html file, search for the variable named center.
-Replace the longitute, latitude pair value for this variable with the new values [-74.0060, 40.7128].
+Replace the longitude, latitude pair value for this variable with the new values [-74.0060, 40.7128].
 Save the file and refresh your browser.

-Move your mouse over the list of addresses/locations that appear below the search box, and notice how the corresponding pin on the map pops out information about that location.
+Move your mouse over the list of addresses and locations that appear below the search box.
+Notice how the corresponding pin on the map pops out information about that location.
 For privacy of private businesses, fictitious names and addresses are shown.

 Clean up resources

-The tutorials go into detail about how to use and configure Maps with your account.
-If you plan to continue to the tutorials, do not clean up the resources created in this Quickstart.
-If you do not plan to continue, use the following steps to delete all resources created by this Quickstart.
+The tutorials listed in the Next Steps section detail how to use and configure Azure Maps with your account.
+Don't clean up the resources created in this quickstart if you plan to continue to the tutorials.

-- Close the browser running the AzureMapDemo.html web application.
+- Close the browser that runs the AzureMapDemo.html web application.

-- From the left-hand menu in the Azure portal, click All resources and then select your Maps account.
-At the top of the All resources blade, click Delete.
+- Click on your Azure Maps account.
+At the top of the page, click Delete.

-For more code examples and an interactive coding experience, see below How-to guides.
+For more code examples and an interactive coding experience, see these guides:

 In this quickstart, you created your Azure Maps account and created a demo application.
 Take a look at the following tutorials to learn more about Azure Maps: